-Nasdaq Marketplace Rule 4350(e) requires each issuer to hold an annual meeting of shareholders no later than one year after the end of the issuer's fiscal year-end.
-However, Nasdaq Marketplace Rule 4350(a)(1) permits foreign private issuers like us to follow "home country practice" in certain corporate governance matters.
-Maples and Calder, our Cayman Islands counsel, has provided a letter to the Nasdaq Stock Market certifying that under Cayman Islands law, we are not required to hold annual shareholder meetings every year.

-We may follow home country practice with respect to annual meetings.
-We held an annual meeting of shareholders in December 2008 for the purposes of obtaining shareholders' approvals on certain corporate matters requiring shareholders' approvals.
-We may hold additional annual shareholder meetings in the future if there are significant issues that require shareholders' approvals.
+NASDAQ Stock Market Rule 5620 requires each issuer to hold an annual meeting of shareholders no later than one year after the end of the issuer's fiscal year-end.
+However, NASDAQ Stock Market Rule 5615(a)(3) permits foreign private issuers like us to follow "home country practice" in certain corporate governance matters.
+Maples and Calder, our Cayman Islands counsel, has provided a letter to the NASDAQ Stock Market certifying that under Cayman Islands law, we are not required to hold annual shareholder meetings every year.
+We follow home country practice with respect to annual meetings and did not hold an annual meeting of shareholders in 2009.
+We may, however, hold annual shareholder meetings in the future if there are significant issues that require shareholders' approvals.